psox/psoxizsh-retired/README.md

 ## Configure NeoVim

 Make sure you have neovim (tested on v0.6.1) installed and after starting zsh check that the following variable are set by typing

 You will need to install `neovim`, `nodejs` and `npm` to get the full use of vim

+Just start neovim (`nvim`) and wait for it to finish.
+After that quit and it should be ready to use.

 ```bash
 echo $VIMINIT